 The Social Security Administration refers to a psychological or psychiatric consultative exam as a mental status examination (MSE).
 If your claim is one of mental impairment, such as bipolar disorder, depression, or anxiety, the DDS may refer you for an MSE.
 At this exam, the attending physician will test various aspects of your mental condition and capabilities, including concentration, memory, judgment, and intelligence, in addition to your ability to follow directions.
 Tests at this exam may include IQ and neuropsychological testing.

-If you are scheduled for a consultative examination, a Maryland disability benefits attorney from our team at Plaxen & Adler, P.A. can explain your rights, and what to expect at your exam and throughout the SSDI claims process.
+If you are scheduled for a consultative examination, a Maryland disability benefits attorney from our team at Plaxen Adler Muncy, P.A. can explain your rights, and what to expect at your exam and throughout the SSDI claims process.
 To set up a free consultation, please call us today at 410.730.7737 or send us a message through our contact form.